GremlinX/GremlinX/README.md

 - 👋 Hi, I’m @GremlinX
-- 👀 I’m interested in computer science and increase my programming skills
+- 👀 I’m a computer science student and newbie at programming;
-- 🌱 I’m currently learning O.O.P. using C++, JavaScript
+- 🌱 I’m currently learning O.O.P. using C++;
-- 💞️ All of my projects are set as private
 - 📫 How to reach me: marcelo-ito@hotmail.com

 <!---